Corynebacterium: Culture

 Corynebacteria grow slowly, even on enriched media.
 In nutritional requirements, all need biotin to grow.
 Some strains also need thiamine and PABA.
 Some of the Corynebacterium species with sequenced genomes have between 2.5 and 3.0 million base pairs.
 The bacteria grow in Loeffler's medium, blood agar, and trypticase soy agar (TSA).
 They form small, grayish colonies with a granular appearance, mostly translucent, but with opaque centers, convex, with continuous borders.
 The color tends to be yellowish-white in Loeffler's medium.
 In TSA, they can form grey colonies with black centers and dentated borders that either resemble flowers (C. gravis), continuous borders (C. mitis), or a mix between the two forms (C. intermedium).

 Habitat

 Corynebacterium species occur commonly in nature in soil, water, plants, and food products.
-The nondiphtheiroid Corynebacterium species can even be found in the mucosa and normal skin flora of humans and animals.
+The non-diphtheroid Corynebacterium species can even be found in the mucosa and normal skin flora of humans and animals.
 Unusual habitats, such as the preen gland of birds, have been recently reported for Corynebacterium uropygiale.
 Some species are known for their pathogenic effects in humans and other animals.
 Perhaps the most notable one is C. diphtheriae, which acquires the capacity to produce diphtheria toxin only after interacting with a bacteriophage.
 Other pathogenic species in humans include: C. amycolatum, C. striatum, C. jeikeium, C. urealyticum, and C. xerosis; all of these are important as pathogens in immunosuppressed patients.
 Pathogenic species in other animals include C. bovis and C. renale.
 This genus has been found to be part of the human salivary microbiome.